 Nielsen, IRI and SPINS: Navigating The CPG Data Syndicators

-When choosing which syndicator makes the most sense for your CPG business, you need to understand where each company gets its data from, and which data is actual vs. estimated.
-The truth is that each of these syndicators have gaps in their coverage, because they all pay for exclusive access to data from different retailers, forcing their competitors (and the customers of those competitors) to sometimes rely on estimates rather than hard figures.
-This uncertainty is compounded when the projection of future sales is factored in, making it extremely difficult for CPG manufacturers working in affected categories to strategize.
+When choosing which syndicator makes the most sense for your brand, you need to understand where each data company gets its data from, and which data is actual vs. estimated.
+The truth is that each of these syndicators have gaps in their coverage, because they all pay for exclusive access to data from different retailers, forcing their competitors (and the customers of those competitors) to have to deal with retail data coverage gaps.
+Some favor exclusive retail agreements and others must react to their competitors pursuing this tactic.

 For CPG manufacturers deciding which syndicated data provider (or providers) to work with, let’s take a closer look at each of the major players in the industry.